CatalystCode/bedrock-end-to-end-dx/README.md

 ## Deploying Cluster

 With the above defined and the Terraform scripts generated, Olina can leverage Terraform tools she has installed to deploy (or update) the defined clusters.
-To deploy the infrastructure, she first navigates to `discovery-service/generated` and applies the `common-infra` scripts.
+To deploy the infrastructure, she first navigates to `discovery-service/east/generated`.

 ```bash
 $ terraform init
 $ terraform apply
 ```

-and likewise, afterwards in the `east/generated` and `west/generated` directories.
+and likewise, afterwards in the `discovery-service/west/generated` directories.

-## Cluster Scaffolding Management
+## Committing Cluster Definitions

-In the case where Olina might want to take some time off, she needs a process so that her colleague(s) can interact with the scaffolding during her absense.
-There are multiple ways to handle this, but one that fits well would be to use some form of a source repository (private VSTS repository, private github repo, etc) which will allow for the maintaining of the directory structure and the sharing of the scaffold information.
-One needs to make sure, however, that secrets are not commited to the repository.

-TODO: Flesh out this description of how Olina could hand off to another person in an operations role named Odin.
+These cluster definitions are designed to be committed to source control such that the operations team can version control them, understand and retrieve the current state of the system at any time, and potentially integrate them into a devops process utilizing something like Atlantis to deploy the generated templates.
+As such, they should be regarded as repos that store config, but not secrets, and secrets should be externalized out to a secret secret store or environment variables that are applied just in time.

-## Introspect Deployments
+## Introspecting Deployments

 As Dag and his development team make changes that are deployed into the cluster through the whole GitOps pipeline: they want to be able to observe how these changes progress from a commit to the source code repo, to pushing the container from that build to ACR, to updating the high level definition with this container's image tag, to the manifest being generated from this high level definition change, and Flux applying this change within the cluster.